 For example, median rates for men ages 31 to 35 were only $18 higher than for women, at $1,870 versus $1,898, respectively.
 And the absolute cheapest rate for men at $601 was only $80 more than the $681 for women.

 Why do car insurance prices differ by age and gender?

-Unless you live in Massachusetts, Hawaii or North Carolina, the gender on your driver’s license is a factor for your premiums.
+Unless you live in California, Hawaii, Massachusetts, Montana, North Carolina, Pennsylvania or some parts of Michigan, the gender on your driver’s license is a factor for your premiums.
 It’s just one of the factors your insurer considers when determining how much you’ll pay for your car insurance.

-Charging different premiums by gender boils down to statistics, which suggest that men, by and large, can be idiots behind the wheel — especially when they’re young.
+Charging different premiums by gender boils down to statistics, which suggest that men, by and large, can make bad decisions behind the wheel — especially when they’re young.